-South East Coast Ambulance Service NHS Foundation Trust is part of the National Health Service (NHS) and covers an area of 3,600 square miles (Brighton & Hove, East Sussex, West Sussex, Kent, Surrey, and North East Hampshire).
-We work across a diverse geographical region which includes densely populated urban areas, sparsely populated rural areas and some of the busiest stretches of motorway in the country.
+South East Coast Ambulance Service NHS Foundation Trust is part of the National Health Service (NHS) and responds to 999 calls from the public, urgent calls from healthcare professionals and provide NHS 111 services across the region.
+Covering an area of 3,600 square miles (Brighton & Hove, East Sussex, West Sussex, Kent, Surrey, and North East Hampshire) this diverse geographical region includes densely populated urban areas, sparsely populated rural areas and some of the busiest stretches of motorway in the country.

-We have over 4,000 staff working across 110 sites and almost 90 per cent of our workforce are operational staff – those caring for patients either face to face, or over the phone at our emergency dispatch centre where we receive 999 calls.
+With over 4,000 staff working across 110 sites almost 90 per cent of our workforce are operational staff – those caring for patients either face to face, or over the phone at our emergency dispatch centre where we receive 999 calls.
 Our patients range from the critically ill and injured who need specialist treatment, to those with urgent healthcare needs who can be treated at home or in the community.
-In addition to our 999 service, we also provide the NHS 111 service across the region.

-SECAmb will become recognised locally, nationally and internationally for:
+SECAmb will be recognised locally, nationally and internationally for:

-• Being able to translate the products of its research into measurable benefits for patient care, health and wellbeing.
+- Its ability to translate the outcomes of its research into measurable benefits for patient care, health and wellbeing.

-• Providing an evidence base to underpin developments in paramedic practice.
+- Providing an evidence base to underpin local and national developments in paramedic practice.

 Current research projects